jainil-parekh/EDA-Exploratory-Data-Analysis-/README.md

 For performing EDA I have used Seaborn.
-This was for practice and also showcasing my knowledge in Seaborn.
+This was for practice and also for showcasing my knowledge in Seaborn.